Clownacy/clownmdemu/README.md

 # Frontend

-An example frontend is provided in the `frontend` directory; it is written in C++98 and leverages the SDL2, Dear ImGui, and tinyfiledialogs libraries.
+An example frontend is provided in the `frontend` directory; it is written in C++98 and leverages the SDL2, Dear ImGui, FreeType, and tinyfiledialogs libraries.

 The control scheme is currently hardcoded to the following layout: